WRITTEN BY IRINA MARIA PETERSON

 The fact I am an imperfect sailor, not really prepared for such a sailing voyage, shows even more to the extent will I go to be part of the movement to protect our oceans and planet.
 Pretty much as I am an imperfect activist.
 I think it is essential to connect the consequences of our use of plastics with the state of the ocean in order to create awareness and change.
 None of us are living in the way we really need to in order to steer the future of our planet in a different direction.
 We are all limited by the realities of living in society as it is now: and it is the structures of that society that really need to change.
 I’m certainly not diminishing the role of individual actions, they matter very much.
 We should all be mindful of the choices we make every day, and try to make them as sustainable as we can, because they impact our environment, our ocean.

-One of the great workshop we did onboard during our journey was the ‘SHIFT’ workshop under Winnie’s guidance (Dr Winnie Courtney-Jones, the scientific mission leader of eXXpedition).
+One of the great workshop we did onboard during our journey was the ‘SHiFT’ workshop under Winnie’s guidance (Dr Winnie Courtney-Jones, the Science Lead for eXXpedition).
 Each one of us had to present solutions to protect the ocean, whether at the source or as a last resort before plastics and garbage enter it.
 The solutions were different for everyone.
-There are a myriad of things that we can do, from carrying a reusable cup to refusing plastic straws, to clean up beaches, install filters on the drainages that flow into the ocean, refuse to purchase goods packaged in single use plastics.
+There are a myriad of things that we can do, from carrying a reusable cup to refusing plastic straws, to clean up beaches, install filters on the drainage systems that flow into the ocean, refuse to purchase goods packaged in single use plastics.
 Each and every one of these decisions is a step in the right direction – but if we can’t do as much as we’d like as an individual we shouldn’t feel disqualified from the environmental movement altogether.
 In fact quite the opposite.

 What we need is to be able to make these individual choices easy – where it’s not more expensive or more difficult to opt for the path that is going to preserve the planet for the next generation.
 Our group concluded that we need to be putting pressure on governments and corporations to make decisions on a macro level which will enable us to live our lives in a way which not only protects the environment we depend on but improves it.
 And those governments, those corporations – they need to be putting in place policies that will maximise the potential for humans to turn this world around.